A urinary tract infection is an accumulation of unhealthy bacteria in the urinary system

 Please don’t ignore these symptoms, especially if you’ve had a sexually transmitted disease or have a medical condition like diabetes.
 Without treatment, UTIs can cause detrimental problems in your kidneys and lead to renal disease or even kidney failure.

 The good news is that a UTI is usually treated with antibiotics.
 Your doctor will prescribe a course after a urine test and the UTI normally clears up after five to seven days.
-In the meantime, you can also do a lot to minimise your chances of a urinary tract infection.
+In the meantime, you can certainly do a lot to minimise your chances of a urinary tract infection.

 1. No coffee, tea, and alcohol before bedtime.
 Stop having these liquids at least a few hours before you go to sleep.